m0nkey-d-fluffy/GodpackForwarder/README.md

 4.  **Module Loading:** The plugin calls `loadModules()` to find Discord's internal `Dispatcher` (for listening), `sendMessage` (for sending), `ChannelStore` (for server checking), and `MessageStore` (for catch-up).

-5.  **Catch-Up Check:** If catch-up is enabled and monitor channels are configured, the plugin checks Discord's cached messages for any missed @everyone pings from Dreama that are newer than the last forwarded message.
+5.  **Catch-Up Check:** If catch-up is enabled, the plugin automatically scans all cached channels across all your servers for any missed @everyone pings from Dreama that are newer than the last forwarded message.
 These are forwarded in chronological order.

 ### 2. Live Operation (Listening for Pings)